hdknr/hdknr.github.com/docs/identity/sources/backplane.txt

 Publishing Authentication Data on Backplane
 ------------------------------------------------

-1. User is authenticated with a Backplane-enabled sign-in widget, such as Janrain Engage.
+1. User is authenticated with a Backplane-enabled sign-in :term:`widget`, such as Janrain :term:`Engage`.
-2. The widget publishes a message on a Backplane Server channel.
+2. The :term:`widget` publishes a :term:`message` on a :term:`Backplane Server` :term:`channel`.
-3. Widgets on the web page listening to the Backplane are updated.
+3. :term:`Widgets` on the :term:`web page` listening to the Backplane are updated.

 Audiences
 ---------------